23—26.04.26 Brussels Expo

 main partner

 The Solo projects present work by established and mid-career artists and are dispersed throughout the fair.
-Art Brussels wishes to encourage galleries to make distinctive statements by presenting one specific projects by individual artists.
+Art Brussels wishes to encourage galleries to make distinctive statements by presenting specific projects by individual artists.
 This allows visitors to discover the work of an artist in greater depth.

 Solo Prize